projectdiscovery/subfinder/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/projectdiscovery/subfinder)](https://goreportcard.com/report/github.com/projectdiscovery/subfinder)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/projectdiscovery/subfinder/issues)

-Subfinder is a subdomain discovery tool that discovers valid subdomains for websites by using passive online sources.
-It has a simple modular architecture and is optimized for speed.
-Subfinder is built for doing one thing only - passive subdomain enumeration, and it does that very well.
+subfinder is a subdomain discovery tool that discovers valid subdomains for websites by using passive online sources.
+It has a simple modular architecture and is optimized for speed. subfinder is built for doing one thing only - passive subdomain enumeration, and it does that very well.

-We have designed SubFinder to comply with all passive sources licenses, and usage restrictions, as well as maintained a consistently passive model to make it useful to both penetration testers and bug bounty hunters alike.
+We have designed subfinder to comply with all passive sources licenses, and usage restrictions, as well as maintained a consistently passive model to make it useful to both penetration testers and bug bounty hunters alike.

 # Resources
 - [Features](#features)